bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     Operation which returns true if the two entries below it on the stack are equivalent.

   OP_EQUALVERIFY
     Operation which terminates the script in failure unless the two entries below it on the stack are equivalent.
+This is equivalent to OP_EQUAL followed by OP_VERIFY.

   OP_HASH160
     Operation which converts the entry below it on the stack into a RIPEMD(SHA256()) hashed version of itself.